openid/fapi/FAPI_2_0_Attacker_Model.md

 defined.

 ## Authorization
-The FAPI 2.0 Security Profile shall aim to ensure that **no attacker can access protected resources** other than their own.
+The FAPI 2.0 Security Profile aims to ensure that **no attacker can access protected resources** other than their own.

 The access token is the ultimate credential for access to resources in